quandaleIV/batch-job-runner/README.md

 ### 8. Package and deploy the Discord bot Lambda

 The bot is a Python Lambda function that verifies Discord's Ed25519 signature using the `ecdsa` library and triggers GitHub Actions via `repository_dispatch`.
-It must be built inside the Lambda runtime environment using Docker to avoid native binary incompatibility — libraries with compiled C extensions built on macOS will not work on Amazon Linux.
+It must be built inside the Lambda runtime environment using Docker to avoid native binary incompatibility.
+Libraries with compiled C extensions built on macOS will not work on Amazon Linux.

 ```bash
 cd bot